AJNOURI/Docker_Certified_Associate_Certification/README.md

 *   Troubleshoot Container and Engine Logs to Understand Connectivity Issues Between Containers
 *   Understanding the Container Network Model
 *   Understand and Describe the Traffic Types that Flow Between the Docker Engine, Registry and UCP Components
-*   Exercise: Exposing Ports to Your Host System
-*   Exercise: Create a Docker Service on Your Swarm and Expose Service Ports to Each Host
-*   Exercise: Utilize External DNS With Your Containers
-*   Exercise: Create a New Bridge Network and Assign a Container To It

 ## <u>**Security (15% of Exam)**</u>